 "The third and fourth ingredients," the Spirits went on, "are water from the River of Despair and the tail hair from a unicorn . . ."

 "And what is the fifth ingredient?"
-Mumm-Ra demanded, feeling rather like he had the day he tried to free the sorceress Princess Ta-She from the Timewarp that had been her prison for millenia.
+Mumm-Ra asked, remembering the day he tried to free the sorceress Princess Ta-She from the Timewarp that had been her prison for millennia.
 For a brief moment, he believed he had succeeded, but those infernal Thundercats had shown up and ruined everything.
-It also turned out that Ta-She's Doomgaze, while capable of entrancing any male who looked her in the eye, had a major weakness - it didn't work on females.
+It also turned out that Ta-She's Doomgaze, while capable of entrancing any male who looked her in the eye, had a major weakness; it didn't work on females.

 Dismissing Ta-She from his mind, Mumm-Ra listened as the Ancient Spirits of Evil announced the fifth ingredient, the one that would make all the difference when he came to call down the Curse.
-"You must optain a drop of blood from a young female," they told him.
+"You must obtain the blood of a young female," they told him.
 "Capture the Thundercat girl named Wilykit and bring her here.
-Then, once all the other ingredients are in your cauldron, you must prick her finger and let the blood fall into the mixture.
+Then, once all the other ingredients are in your cauldron, you must cut her finger and add the blood to your cauldron.
 Afterwards, you may do what you like with her."

-Mumm-Ra cackled evilly - he would do what he liked with Wilykit all right.
+Mumm-Ra laughed evilly; he would do what he liked with Wilykit all right.
 In fact, he would do what he liked with all the Thundercats once the Curse of Sekh was unleashed.
-He found himself wondering what exactly it would do - he recalled hearing of the Curse back in the days on First Earth when he was training to be a sorceror, before the Ancient Spirits of Evil had corrupted him and turned him into the demonic figure he was now, but it hadn't been evoked for so long that none could remember what effect it had.
+He found himself wondering what exactly it would do.
+He recalled hearing of the Curse back in the days on First Earth when he was training to be a sorceror, before the Ancient Spirits of Evil had corrupted him and turned him into the demonic figure he was now, but it hadn't been evoked for so long that none could remember what effect it had.
 Death?
 Mumm-Ra hoped so; ever since the Thundercats turned up on Third Earth, he had been looking for ways to crush them and it now looked like he would be able to do that with one fell swoop.
 Darkness?
 That would be even better - Third Earth plunged into eternal darkness with all its inhabitants living only to serve him.